BobbyLH/roar/README.md

 ### Methods
 #### init(config)
-If without config when new construction the EaseAudio, you still can call this method with some configurations to construction.
+If without config when new construction the Roar, you still can call this method with some configurations to construction.

 #### play()
 Begin playback of sound.